opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ## Frequently asked questions

 Q: Is any UI component provided by Data Source Management used in core OpenSearch?
-A: A data source selector is now used in Dev Tools, the tutorial, and on the saved object management page.
+A: A data source selector is now used in Dev Tools, the tutorial, and on the **Saved Object management** page.
 You can see the component after setting `data_source.enabled` to `true` in your `opensearch_dashbards.yml` file.

 Q: Because a dashboard is a saved object, won't it have an associated data connection?
 A: A data source, represented as a saved object, is identified by its unique saved object ID.
 Saved objects created from data sources have a `references` section containing the ID, name, and type.
 This reference helps identify the associated data source for the saved object.
 Here's an example of an index pattern reference: